-Instead of rolling the leaves (like with green tea) they are stone ground into a micro-fine green powder called matcha.
-A good matcha will be super fine and display a vibrant green color.
+Instead of rolling the leaves (like with green tea) they are stone-ground into a micro-fine green powder called matcha.
+A good matcha powder will be super fine and display a vibrant green color.

 So very simply, matcha is a finely ground green tea powder made from whole tea leaves.